Why Is My Tax Refund Smaller This Year?

 Another way to reduce your taxable income is to contribute to an individual retirement account (IRA) or health savings account (HSA).

 Traditional IRA contributions may be deductible depending on your modified adjusted gross income (MAGI).
-You can contribute up to $6,500 for 2023, potentially reducing your gross income by that amount.
+You can contribute up to $7,000 for 2025, potentially reducing your gross income by that amount.

-You have until Tax Day, April 15, 2024, to make IRA or HSA contributions for tax year 2023.
+You have until Tax Day, April 15, 2026, to make IRA or HSA contributions for tax year 2025.

 4. Use crypto and stock losses to your advantage.

 If you sold cryptocurrency or other investments at a loss last year, you could use your losses to offset any gains you might have had.
-If you have no gains to offset, you can deduct up to $3,000 in losses to reduce your taxable income.
+If you have no gains to offset, you can still deduct up to $3,000 in losses to reduce your taxable income.

 5. Use our Refund Booster to prepare for next year.